ad-freiburg/ad-blog/content/post/project-dkgqa.md

 	(question='What is a film directed by wiebke von carolsfeld?',	query='SELECT ?target WHERE { ?target wdt:P57 wd:Q2568216 . }')
 ]
 ```
 Note that if the predicate ID starts with a P, the target will be in the object position.
 Predicate IDs beginning with an R encode the inverse of a property in Wikidata.
 These inverse properties can occur because the SimpleQuestions dataset was initially based on Freebase and only later translated to Wikidata.
 In such cases, the target and subject ID will switch positions.
-Afterwards, we replace the R with a P.
+Afterwards, we replace the R with a P (e.g., the third query in the above example).

 As a final step, our data module will use the tokenizer of our pre-trained model to transform our question-query pairs into PyTorch tensors that we can pass to our model.
 The data module will then return these tensors in a batched format using PyTorch data loaders.